Mike’s Top Ten of 1961

 “To tell you the truth, I didn’t think we could do it.”

 “To tell you the truth, neither did I.”

 Mark this one under the category of “badass war films.”
 This movie is so good.

-A bunch of British sailors are marooned on an island Greek.
-They can’t be rescued because, on a nearby island, the Germans have two giant superguns that will massacre any ship that gets near it.
+A bunch of British sailors are marooned on a Greek island.
+They can’t be rescued because, on a nearby island, the Germans have two giant super guns that will massacre any ship that gets near it.
 So, they send in a commando unit to take out the guns.
-That includes: Anthony Quayle (the leader), Gregory Peck (a spy), Anthony Quinn (a Greek soldier), David Niven (an explosives expert), Stanley Baker (an engineer who is great with knives) and James Darren (a local who knows the area).
+That includes: Anthony Quayle (the c.o.), Gregory Peck (a spy), Anthony Quinn (a Greek soldier), David Niven (an explosives expert), Stanley Baker (an engineer who is great with knives) and James Darren (a native).
 And that’s the film.
-The men go in, and take out the guns.
+They travel to the island where the guns are, trying to avoid the Germans and complete their mission.
 And it’s awesome.

 There’s a run of big budget war movies during this era, and they’re all great.
-The Longest Day, The Great Escape, even Bridge on the River Kwai.
 The real key to a movie like this isn’t the action so much as it’s the interaction between characters.
 And look at who’s in this — it works.
 That’s the real joy of this movie.
-This is one of those movies that makes me happy when I think about it.
+This is one of those movies that just makes me happy when I think about it.